Request a Free Consultation

 The Law Firm of Ayo and Iken, a Florida law firm helping people with divorce and custody issues recognizes parents who co-parent their children despite the hardships of a separated household.
 Parents that successfully prioritize the best interests of their children should be recognized.
 We would like the children of those parents to be a success in life and recognize the outstanding example of parenting shown by their mothers and fathers.

 The Law Firm of Ayo and Iken, would like to help Florida high school seniors who have lived in a divided household from which two parents strive to maintain respect for each other as an ongoing concern while caring for their children.
 Two winners, selected by a committee of child custody attorneys, will each be awarded a $1,000 scholarship to be used toward their first year of college.
-The deadline to apply for the scholarship is May 1st, 2014.
+The deadline to apply for the scholarship is May 1st, 2019.
+Please do not send in applications until after April 1st, 2019.

 If your parents: